 The Bureau of Labor Statistics (BLS) reports construction workers account for nearly 20 percent of all workplace fatalities nationally.
 So 1 in every 5 workplace deaths happen on construction sites.
 In Florida, the agency reports construction and extraction workers routinely account for the highest number of fatal work injuries.
 The majority of these are construction trade workers, including:

 - Construction laborers

-At The Ansara Law Firm, our knowledgeable, committed team of Fort Lauderdale injury attorneys is prepared to assist with your construction accident claim.
+At The Ansara Law Firm, our knowledgeable, committed team of Fort Lauderdale construction accident attorneys is prepared to assist with your construction accident claim.
 These include claims stemming from scaffolding falls, crane accidents, Elevator / Escalator Accidents, roofing accidents, struck-by incidents, tool or machine malfunctions, auto accidents and injuries caused by heavy equipment.

 In most cases, construction accidents in Florida are the result of:

 - Poor workplace safety